KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 DjangoCon US 2027 ticket prices are the lowest they will be at extra early bird.

-"Hey, we don't do there here."
+"Hey, we don't do that here."

 Get the word out about the conference.
 We want everyone who would want to be at DjangoCon US to know about it.